Airborne particulate radioactivity monitoring: Reactor leak detection

 Leakage from the so-called "reactor coolant pressure boundary" is required to be monitored in USA nuclear power plants.
 Monitoring the airborne particulate radioactivity in the reactor containment structure is an acceptable method to meet this requirement, and so CPAMs are used.
 It is the case that when primary coolant escapes into the containment structure, certain noble gas nuclides become airborne, and subsequently decay into particulate nuclides.
 One of the most common of these pairs is 88Kr and 88Rb; the latter is detected by the CPAM.
 Relating the observed CPAM response to the 88Rb back to a leakage rate from the primary system is far from trivial.

 The regulatory basis for this CPAM application is found in 10CFR50:

 For use in the USA, standard 10 CFR 50, Appendix A, "General Design Criteria for Nuclear Power Plants," Criterion 30, "Quality of reactor coolant pressure boundary," requires that means be provided for detecting and, to the extent practical, identifying the location of the source of reactor coolant leakage.
 The specific attributes of the reactor coolant leakage detection systems are outlined in Regulatory Positions 1 through 9 of Regulatory Guide 1.45.

 For use in the USA, standard 10 CFR 50.36, "Technical Specifications," paragraph (c)(2)(ii)(A), specifies that a Limiting Condition for Operation be established for installed instrumentation that is used to detect and indicate in the control room a significant abnormal degradation of the reactor coolant pressure boundary.
 This instrumentation is required by Specification 3.4.15, "RCS Leakage Detection Instrumentation."

 Step changes in reactor coolant leakage can be detected with moving filter media to satisfy the quantitative requirements of USNRC Regulatory Guide 1.45.
 [See description for US Patent Number 5343046 (1994).]
 The mathematical method is highly detailed and it focuses on time-dependent viewable collected activity, rather than concentration, as f(t).
 The method, among other features, yields the desired fixed-filter degenerate case (filter paper velocity = 0.)
 The method was first put into use in the 1990s at a nuclear power plant in the United States.
 Though originally derived for dominant Kr-88/Rb-88 in leaked reactor coolant, it has been expanded to include Xe-138/Cs-138 and can be modified by replication to include any N similar pairings.
 Further refinements to mathematical methodologies have been made by the inventor; these set aside the patented collimator apparatus for making the quantitative assessment of leak rate step change when rectangular OR circular collection grids are employed.
 The new methods are the simplest obtainable and are appropriate for any array of input concentrations.
+30-second YouTube video examples: search ‘airborne particulate radioactivity moving filter.’